leoprover/LeoPARD/README.md

 =======
 *Leo-III's Parallel ARchitecture and Datastructures*

+This project contains the data structure framework LeoPARD underlying the Leo-III prover.

 In the Leo-III project, we
 design and implement a state-of-the-art Higher-Order Logic Theorem Prover, the successor of the well known